teegre/savcom/README.md

 Note: since we are *not* on the *command line*, *single quotes are not needed*.

-Finally, entering the command: `da < aliases.txt` will create all the aliases automatically.
+Finally, entering the command: `dalias < aliases.txt` will create all the aliases automatically.

 If an error is encountered, **dalias** stops and indicates on which line the error occured.